This article was last updated on June 7

-With the meltdown in the financial sector and a general slowing of the economy it is at times like this we need to most careful of protecting our financial livelihood, which for most people is derived from their jobs.
-Positions that seemed safe just a few months ago are at risk due to company collapses and corporate cutbacks amid one of the worst recessions experienced.
+With the Coronavirus COVID-19 induced crisis and a general slowing of the economy it is at times like this we need to most careful of protecting our financial livelihood, which for most people is derived from their jobs.
+Positions that seemed safe just a few months ago are at risk due to company collapses and corporate cutbacks.
 Here are three effective and simple strategies to protect your job in times like the present, despite widespread panic and a feeling of helplessness to change things.

 Act Like a Survivor

 During a recession, you have to start acting like a survivor if you hope to escape the axe.
 You are no longer in a position of power and as a survivor you may need to go outside of your comfort zone to make it through.
 You also need to show a positive attitude, despite internal turmoil, and be confident and cheerful.
 Research shows that being fun to be around really matters.
 When people need help getting a job done, they’ll choose a congenial colleague over one who is more capable but less lovable.
 A drastic personality change is not required, just don’t be the guy who’s always in a bad mood, reminding colleagues how vulnerable everyone is.
 Who wants to be in the trenches with him?

 Of course, putting on a good face can be psychologically exhausting when rumors of downsizing spread.
 Change always stirs up fears of the unknown.
 Will you land another job?
 How will you pay the mortgage?
 Can you find affordable health insurance?
 Those are all valid concerns, but if you stay positive, you’ll have more influence on how things play out.